Why Ethical Fashion Loves “Direct to Consumer” (and You Should Too):

-It ’s not a hard concept to wrap your head around.
+It’s not a hard concept to wrap your head around.
 But I don’t think many consumers get the full import of it.
 Because if they did, well, everyone might shop differently.

 To explain, let’s start by describing how traditionally a sweater by a designer finds its way into your closet.
 (FYI: This is a simplification.
 There are variations on the financials of wholesaling that I’m not going to get into.)
 First, the designer sketches it out, then has a sample made.
-They take all their samples that make up that season’s collection and show it to buyers.
+They take all the samples that make up that season’s collection and show it to buyers.
 This is what Fashion Week used to be for.
 Designers sent models down the runway wearing their samples, and the people in the audience were buyers for stores and fashion magazine editors.
 If the designer can’t afford a fashion show, they might just invite buyers to a studio to look through samples, or present at a tradeshow like Capsule.
-The buyer then puts in an order for the items they want to buy for their department store, and pay the wholesale price: say, $50.
+The buyer then puts in an order for the items they want to buy for their department store, and pays the wholesale price: say $50.
 The designer then has the order made and shipped out to the store in the next few months.
 Then you walk into the store, try on the item, and decide to buy it for $150, the retail price.
-The store gets $100, which helps it pay for the lease on the store, the sales associates, advertising, and various other costs, leaving some profit.
+The store gets $100, which helps it pay for the lease on the store, the sales associates, advertising, and various other costs, leaving some profit "Why Ethical Fashion Loves"

-This system worked really well for a while, because designers and small brands needed to be in a store in order for consumers to find and buy them.
+This system worked really well for a while because designers and small brands needed to be in a store in order for consumers to find and buy them.
 The dream was to get an order for 500 of your designs from a big store like Nordstrom or Bloomingdale’s, thus launching you into the big leagues, at least for a season.

 Up until the last five years, if a new brand didn’t want to go this route, then they had to raise enough money to open their own brick-and-mortar stores selling mostly their own product.
 Think about the mass-market, mall brands: Gap, Express, J. Crew, Victoria’s Secret, H&M, TopShop, etc. You won’t see any of these brands being sold in a department store.
 But starting a retail store is a whole different career path from starting a label.